 Extracting terms related with $\vect{W}^{(j)}_{f}$ from Eqs.~(\ref{eq:swML1}) and (\ref{eq:swML2}) yields

 where $\vect{z}^{(i)}_{t,f}$ is the output of the $i$th MCLP filter in Eq.~(\ref{eq:zupdate}).
-Because the above objective is in the same form as that of {\IVA} \cite{IP}, we can apply iterative optimization techniques proposed for it, including Iterative Projection (IP) \cite{IP}, Iterative Source Steering \cite{ISS}, Iterative Projection with Adjustment (IPA) \cite{IPA}, and accelerated AuxIVA \cite{Andreas2021icassp}.
-This paper employs IP, and updates each beamformer for separating $n$th source for $1\le n\le M$ (or the $n$th column of $\vect{W}^{(j)}_{f}$) as
+Because the above objective has the same form as {\IVA} \cite{IP}, we can apply iterative optimization techniques proposed for it, including Iterative Projection (IP) \cite{IP}, Iterative Source Steering \cite{ISS}, Iterative Projection with Adjustment (IPA) \cite{IPA}, and accelerated AuxIVA \cite{Andreas2021icassp}.
+This paper employs IP and updates each beamformer for separating the $n$th source for $1\le n\le M$ (or the $n$th column of $\vect{W}^{(j)}_{f}$):

 where $\vect{e}_n$ is the $n$th column of identity matrix $\vect{I}_M$.